 Grandparents just want to be helpful during these challenging times.
 But what happens when grandparents live in another city?
 Or when concerns about COVID prevent meeting in person?

-This 2nd panel in the Lifelines for a Lifetime series will cover tactics and ideas for using technology to stay connected, diminish feelings of isolation, and provide mutual support across the generations of the family.
+This 2nd panel in the Lifelines for a Lifetime series, presented by JCC Chicago, JCFS Chicago and the Grandparent Grandchild Connection program, covered tactics and ideas for using technology to stay connected, diminish feelings of isolation, and provide mutual support across the generations of the family.
 Beyond connection how can you magnify your relationship—with Zoom family meetings, social media, long-distance game playing, cloud collaboration and more.

 At the end of this panel discussion, you will…

 - Have at least three tactics to diminish anxiety around technology